 A new study from Bridging the Gap reports holes in previously released research claiming major losses in a new healthy lunch program.

-According to Education Week, students were not fans of the healthy food program in fall 2012, but over the last year-and-a-half they're complaining less and "eating as much as they did before the rules went into place."
+According to Education Week, students were not a fan of the healthy food program in fall 2012, but over the last year and a half they're complaining less and "eating as much as they did before the rules went into place."

 The research noted the initial reaction to the healthier options was poor, but the continued reports of the program's failure are "hyperbolic."

 "While many reported that students had complained at first in the fall, student complaints were far less common by the spring," Bridging the Gap reported.
 "The generally positive reactions to updated school meal nutrition standards may indicate they are a promising strategy to improve the diets of children and adolescents."